devgg/roboZen_examples/README.md

 ##Unix
-On Unix based operating systems additional setup is requiered.
+On Unix based operating systems additional setup is required.

 1. The binaries of the robocup server and monitor need to be build for your operating system.
 2. The server and monitor need to be started manually.